pleiszenburg/zugbruecke/README.rst

 Missing features (for better ctypes compatibility)
 ==================================================

-The following features have yet not been added to pycrosscall:
+The following features have yet not been added to zugbruecke:

 - Access to DLLs using the ``cdll`` and ``oledll`` calling conventions
 - Access to DLL functions exported by ordinal instead of by name